-Seventy two of third year English major students who enrolled in ENGL3203 Course in both sections 101 and 102 were the target population of the study.
-However, only 38 students who enrolled in section 102 volunteered allowed the researcher to record videos of their group discussions throughout the Course.
-Therefore, the data were collected from the volunteered group.
+Seventy-two third-year English majored students who enrolled in the Course ENGL3203 in both sections 101 and 102 were the target population of the study.
+However, only 38 students who enrolled in section 102 allowed the researcher to record videos of their group discussions throughout the course.
+Therefore, the data were collected from this volunteered group.

 All participants were asked to take a speaking test in order to measure their English communicative level.
 After, they were sorted into groups (with mixed English communicative competency) of 5-6 people for group discussion.
 For each discussion, each group has 10-15 minutes to discuss the given topic and questions.
 The topic has been given to students in advance so they can do some research and find more information to be used in the discussion.
-However, students were required to discuss questions related to the given topic and they were required to answer these questions spontaneously without having much time for preparation.
+However, students were required to discuss questions related to the given topic, and they were required to answer these questions spontaneously without having much time for preparation.

-Participants were asked to scaffold and participate in 8 group discussions and scaffolding feedbacks were gathered from those sessions.
-To gain feedbacks, three research instruments were used: video recordings of participants' group discussions, questionnaire, and teacher journal.
+Participants were asked to scaffold and participate in 8 group discussions, and scaffolding feedbacks were gathered from those sessions.
+In order to gain feedbacks, three research instruments were used; video recordings of participants' group discussions, questionnaire, and teacher journal.